loichiilek/eNETS_Demo_Android/README.md

 ## eNETS_test_Android
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This repository will get you a copy of the project up and running on your local machine for development and testing purposes.
 **Does not** show interaction with merchant portal.

 See [development portal](https://api-developer.nets.com.sg/) for a complete guide on how to deploy the project on a live system.